 Your chemical environment created within your body will have a positive or negative effect on inflammation and pain.
 Substances from pollution in air, contaminants in water, chemicals in plastics and food, can contribute to accumulation of a large array of toxins that will have a negative effect.

-To get to the root of the problem I use biochemical testing including vitamin and micronutrient testing and food/environmental allergy/sensitivity testing in my patients to assess the unique individual chemistry and contributing factors to pain, inflammation, and disease.
+To get to the root of the problem I use biochemical testing including vitamin and micronutrient testing and food/environmental allergy/sensitivity testing in my patients at my Tucson clinic for natural pain relief to assess the unique individual chemistry and contributing factors to pain, inflammation, and disease.

 The substances you put in and around your body will have consequences, but you can in large part control that environment.
 Foundational nutrition, with the appropriate amounts of carbohydrates, essential healthy fats, proteins, water, nucleic acids, vitamins, and minerals will have a positive effect on the function of your body.
 Guaranteed.